xCDAT/xcdat/docs/project_maintenance.rst

       tbump <version> --no-tag

 5. Create a pull request to the main repo and merge it.
 6. Create a GitHub release.
-GitHub Actions will handle publishing the package to Anaconda.
+7. Open a PR to the xcdat conda-forge feedstock with the latest changes.

 Continuous Integration / Continuous Delivery (CI/CD)
 -----------------------------------------------------

-This project uses `GitHub Actions <https://github.com/XCDAT/xcdat/actions>`_ to run two CI/CD workflows.
+This project uses `GitHub Actions <https://github.com/XCDAT/xcdat/actions>`_ to run the CI/CD build workflow.

-1. CI/CD Build Workflow

-  This workflow is triggered by Git ``pull_request`` and ``push`` (merging PRs) events to the the main repo's ``master``.
+This workflow is triggered by Git ``pull_request`` and ``push`` (merging PRs) events to the the main repo's ``main`` branch.

 Jobs:
     1. Run ``pre-commit`` for formatting, linting, and type checking
     2. Build conda development environment and run test suite

-2. CI/CD Release Workflow

-  This workflow is triggered by the Git ``publish`` event, which occurs when a new release is tagged.

-  Jobs:

-    1. Publish Anaconda package